DimitrisGahtidis/Deep-Learning-Projects/README.md

 The CIFAR-10-Project uses the CIFAR 10 databse of images of vehicles and animals to train a convolutional neural network.
 Many more interesting features and explorations were made in this project since I was now familiar with pytorch basics from the MNIST Project

+## Description of important files

-## pipeline.py
+### pipeline.py

 pipeline.py is the training pipeline.
 Some of it's features include
 * Training a convolutional neural network from scratch
 * (optional) Loading the parameters of an already trainded CNN and training from there
-* Outputing key information during the training epochs to validation-info.csv where the live data can be viewed by running validation.py
+* Outputing key information during the end of training epochs to validation-info.csv where the live data can be viewed by running validation.py
 * Plots and saves a confusion matrix of the final trained CNN
 * Saves checkpoints of the CNN during training to ./CIFAR-10-Project/Checkpoints

 the pipeline also prints training information during each epoch and gives an accuracy report during the end of training

-## validation.py
+### validation.py

 validation.py creates a live plot of the accuracies of all the classes (dogs, cats, etc.) during training as well as the current epoch, loss, and total accuracy.
 ## Insights

 ### Batch size and the loss landscape